-(basically a class reference or a component in a declaration).
+Definition 1.2.
+Element.
+Class definition, extends-clause, or component-clause declared in a class (basically a class reference or a component in a declaration).

 Definition 1.3.
 Flattening.
-The translation of a model described in Modelica to the corresponding model described as a hybrid DAE, involving expansion of inherited base classes, parameterization of base
+The translation of a model described in Modelica to the corresponding model described as a hybrid DAE, involving expansion of inherited base classes, parameterization of base classes, local classes and components, and generation of connection equations from connect-equations (basically, mapping the hierarchical structure of a model into a set of differential, algebraic and discrete equations together with the corresponding variable declarations and function definitions from the model).

-1.4 Notation and Grammar
+1.4 Notation